washingtonyachtclub/documents/WYC_Policies.md

 Demonstrate proper operation of a marine VHF radio.

 ##### State Law Compliance
-To operate a Whaler one must meet the requirements to operate a motor-powered vessel within the State of Washington (e.g., the Boater Education Card).
-These requirements must be met before operating a Whaler in any capacity.
+Meet the requirements to operate a motor-powered vessel within the State of Washington (e.g., possessing a Boater Education Card).

 # Use of Boats, Facilities, and Equipment